ohsu-comp-bio/funnel/website/content/docs/development/developers.md

 The [testify][testify] and [mockery][mockery] tools are used to generate and use mock interfaces in test code, for example, to mock the Google Cloud APIs.

-### Vendoring

-Go dependencies are vendored using [dep][dep].
-Run `dep ensure` to add/prune dependencies.

-### Submodules

-Funnel has git submodules.
-The Makefile usually handles this for you, but if needed, `git submodule update --init --recursive` will get all the submodules.

 [go]: https://golang.org
 [angular]: https://angularjs.org/
 [protobuf]: https://github.com/google/protobuf